5.3 Schedule C - Summary of Allocations and Designations

 Enter, by type, the amounts allocated to beneficiaries not resident in Canada in column 3.
 In this way, you can readily determine the source of the income retained by the trust.

-If you are completing RL-16 slips for non-resident beneficiaries, do not take into account the source of allocated income.
+When completing RL-16 slips for non-resident beneficiaries, do not take into account the source of allocated income.
 Enter only the total allocated income in box G of the RL-16 slip.
 However, if the trust was a mutual fund trust resident in Canada throughout the taxation year, you may designate the portion of this income corresponding to taxable capital gains, provided it is reasonable to consider that the gains are included in the beneficiaries' income.

 NOTE